Enumerated powers

 The enumerated powers (also called expressed powers, explicit powers or delegated powers) of the United States Congress are the powers granted to the federal government of the United States by the United States Constitution.
 Most of these powers are listed in Article I, Section 8.

 In summary, Congress may exercise the powers that the Constitution grants it, subject to the individual rights listed in the Bill of Rights.
 Moreover, the Constitution expresses various other limitations on Congress, such as the one expressed by the Tenth Amendment: "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."

 Historically, Congress and the Supreme Court have broadly interpreted the enumerated powers, especially by deriving many implied powers from them.
 The enumerated powers listed in Article One include both exclusive federal powers, as well as concurrent powers that are shared with the states, and all of those powers are to be contrasted with reserved powers that only the states possess.

 List of enumerated powers of the federal constitution

 Article I, Section 8 of the United States Constitution:

 Article III, Section 3 of the United States Constitution:

 Article IV, Section 3 of the United States Constitution:

 Amendment XVI of the United States Constitution:

+Amendment XX, Section 3 of the United States Constitution:

 Amendment XX, Section 4 of the United States Constitution:

-Additionally, a number of amendments include a Congressional power of enforcement in which the language "The Congress shall have power to enforce this article by appropriate legislation" is used with slight variations, granting to Congress the power to enforce the following amendments:
+Additionally, several amendments include a Congressional power of enforcement in which the language "The Congress shall have the power to enforce this article by appropriate legislation" is used with slight variations, granting to Congress the power to enforce the following amendments: